Rush (wrestler): All Elite Wrestling / Return to ROH (2022–present)

-On May 29, 2022, during the promotion's Double or Nothing pay-per-view, Rush was revealed as a new member of All Elite Wrestling aligning with his former partner Andrade El Idolo.
+On May 29, 2022, during the promotion's Double or Nothing pay-per-view, Rush was revealed as a new member of All Elite Wrestling (AEW), aligning with his former partner Andrade El Idolo as part of La Facción Ingobernable (LFI).
 On the June 24, 2022 episode of AEW Rampage, Rush made his televised debut in AEW, helping El Idolo defeat Rey Fenix.
 Rush wrestled his first match for AEW, on the June 29 episode of Rampage competing in the Royal Rampage Battle Royal, but failed to win.
 On the July 6 edition of Dynamite, Rush made his singles debut defeating Fenix's brother Penta Oscuro.
 On the July 27 at Fight for the Fallen, Rush faced Jon Moxley in an AEW Interim World Championship eliminator match, but lost.
+After AEW owner Tony Khan purchased Ring of Honor, Rush, who had been appearing for AEW, made his return to Ring of Honor on July 23, defeating his brother Dragon Lee at Death Before Dishonor.
 The feud between the duos of El Idolo and Rush and Oscuro and Fenix ended when Rush and El Idolo defeated The Lucha Brothers in a tornado tag team match, on the August 10 episode of Dynamite.
 The following week, Rush, El Idolo and Dragon Lee, competed in the first round of the tournament to crown the inaugural AEW World Trios Champions, but were defeated in the first round by The Elite, after the loss Rush and El Idolo attacked and unmasked Lee, ending their alliance with him.
 On September 4 at All Out, Rush and El Idolo competed in the Casino Ladder match, but both men failed to win.
 On September 30, 2022, Rush was signed to a full-time contract with AEW.
 On the October 21 edition of Rampage, Rush competed in a three-way match for the AEW All-Atlantic Championship involving 10 and champion Orange Cassidy.
 The match ended with Cassidy retaining the championship.
 In November, Rush was announced as a participant in the AEW World Championship Eliminator Tournament, but was defeated in the first round by Bandido.
+In the same month, Rush recruited Preston Vance to join LFI.